Home » Blog » Exchange Server » How to Migrate Exchange 2010 to 2016 – Complete Step-by-Step Process

 6. Finally, reboot the server.

-Another step for Exchange 2010 to 2016 migration completes here.
+Another step for Exchange 2010 to 2016 migration is completed here.
 Now, go through the next section to proceed further.

 https://servername/ECP.